MicrosoftDocs/PlayReady/Docs/Overview/revocation.md

 **PlayReady Revocation List: [http://go.microsoft.com/fwlink/?LinkId=110086](http://go.microsoft.com/fwlink/?LinkId=110086)**

+## Requirement for PlayReady Servers

 Per the requirements of the [Compliance Rules for PlayReady Products](https://www.microsoft.com/playready/licensing/compliance/), companies operating a PlayReady Server "must update the PlayReady Server Software Development Kit certificate revocation lists for each PlayReady Server once a week".
-This ensures any compromised client gets its license requests declined in a reasonable time frame after its addition by Microsoft to the Revocation List.
+This ensures any compromised client gets its license requests declined in a reasonnable timeframe after its addition by Microsoft to the Revocation List.